Dinesh31kumar/delta-demo/README.md

 # delta-demo
-This is a repo of git and github
+This is a repo of git and github.